 How to Get the Most Out of Angkor Wat and Angkor Archaeological Park

 If they’re looking at Angkor Wat and the other Angkor temples merely as a pile of rocks then they’re not engaged with the experience, probably haven’t prepared well enough, and don’t know enough about what it is they’re actually seeing.

-Packing Guide to Angkor Wat and Angkor Archaeological Park
+Packing Guide for Angkor Archaeological Park

-If you’re spending more than a few days in Cambodia, are visiting during the hottest months (March, April, May) or during monsoon (May to September/October), or are venturing to very remote areas where there may be malaria or dengue fever, then it’s worth investing in some quality products ahead of your trip and coming prepared.
+If you’re spending more than a few days in Cambodia, are visiting during the hottest months (March, April, May) or during monsoon (May to October), or are venturing to very remote areas where there may be malaria or dengue fever, then it’s worth investing in some quality products ahead of your trip and coming prepared.
 While you can buy a lot of things at pharmacies, outlet shops and the markets in Siem Reap, much of the stuff is fake.

 Here’s what you need to pack: